 “At least he kept himself in check,” a voice from behind her stated, startling her.

 “How long have you been here?” she asked Levi quietly as he took a seat at the stool previously occupied by Scott.

 “Oh I’ve been here for the past hour,” he confessed.
 “Got here about thirty minutes before lover-boy did.
 You okay?”

 “As to be expected,” she replied honestly.
 “Why are you here exactly?”

 “Insurance,” Levi admitted.
 “I didn’t expect him to do anything stupid, but I wasn’t going to take any chances.”

 Madeline glared sharply.
 Was he trying to say he didn’t expect her to be able to handle things?

 “Don’t give me that look,” Levi replied with a smile.
 “I wasn’t going to step in at all unless he started a physical fight.”

 “Well thank you for having my back then,” she managed.
-“But if you really want to he helpful, you can take me to the Lotus for drinks.
-I think I could do with some self medicating.”
+“But if you really want to be helpful, you can take me to The Golden Lotus for drinks.
+I think I could do with some self-medicating.”